 There are lots of different punch trackers on the market that you usually wear within your hand wrap while boxing training.
 Or have been built into a punching bag.
-These punch tracking systems have been designed to track how many punches you throw, the velocity and intensity.
+These punch-tracking systems have been designed to track how many punches you throw, the velocity and the intensity.

 Monitoring weight and body competition

 Now as someone who boxes all the time, I’m constantly monitoring my weight and health.
 Especially as boxing is a sport where you need to fight within certain weight categories.
 So it’s vital you start to monitor and start to know your body.

 Now you can do this through the good old way of journaling which is quick and easy to do.
 By weighing yourself each day you can see how much weight you put on or lose.
 You can also take pictures of yourself each week to see the progress you make with your body.